nki-radiology/PAM/README.md

           $ conda install -c conda-forge pytorch-gpu

 The Pytorch version (as default) is 1.10.1.
-You can verify the installed version using>
+You can verify the installed version using:

           $ python
           >>> import torch
           >>> print(torch.__version__)